tc39/how-we-work/normative-conventions.md

 ## Reject primitives in iterable-taking positions

-Any time an iterable value (a value that has a `Symbol.iterator` method) is expected, primitives should be treated as if they were not iterable.
+Any time an iterable or async-iterable value (a value that has a `Symbol.iterator` or `Symbol.asyncIterator` method) is expected, primitives should be treated as if they were not iterable.
 Usually, this will mean throwing a `TypeError`.
 Primitive wrapper Objects such as String Objects, however, should be treated like any other Object.

 Although primitive Strings are default iterable (`String.prototype` has a `Symbol.iterator` method which enumerates code points), it is now considered a mistake to iterate a String without specifying whether the String is providing an abstraction over code units, code points, grapheme clusters, or something else.